 The natural (non-flavoured) yoghurt or milk kefir in clever smoothies mask the heaped tablespoon of turmeric that so effectively helps to keep inflammation at bay.
 Useful if you do not need issue-specific probiotic help.
 The same goes for Traditional buttermilk (leftover liquid from making butter) but not (!) the cultured buttermilk.
 Sauerkraut is finely shredded cabbage that has been fermented by lactic acid bacteria.
 Tempeh (Indonesia) is a fermented soybean product.
 Kimchi (Korea) is a spicy fermented cabbage product.
 Miso (Japan) is a fermented soybean product.
 Natto (Japan) is a fermented soybean product.

-Beyond Aloeride, a clever dietary trick to encourage probiotics to flourish is to add bananas, fermented soy, peanut flour and chickpeas in a paste to the diet.
+Beyond Aloeride, a clever dietary trick to encourage probiotics to flourish may be to add bananas, fermented soy, peanut flour and chickpeas in a paste to the diet.
 This tip comes from a report in the journal Science.
 Professor Jeffrey Gordon MD, Director of the Center for Genome Sciences and Systems Biology at Washington University School of Medicine in St. Louis, who led the research with colleagues from the International Centre for Diarrhoeal Disease Research in Dhaka, Bangladesh, said the aim had been “to target microbes to heal”.
-Bananas often feature in our clever smoothies, peanuts and chickpeas (chana masala!) are consumed very regularly, it helps paving the way for good bacteria to settle in.
+Healing microbiomes isn’t just useful in diarrhoea… Bananas often feature in our clever smoothies, peanuts and chickpeas (chana masala!) are consumed very regularly, it helps paving the way for good bacteria to settle in.
 So, plenty of sensible suggestions how to restore your bowel flora because gut microbiome is crucial for your health…